-As part of Canada’s COVID-19 Economic Response Plan, changes were made to provide support to students and other individuals; the suspension of loan repayments and interest on students loans is one of those measures.
+As part of Canada’s COVID-19 Economic Response Plan, changes were made to provide support to students and other individuals; the suspension of loan repayments and interest on student loans was one of those measures.

 What does the student loan moratorium mean?

-For students that have borrowed money for school as a part of Canada Student Loans or Canada Apprentice Loans, normally there are repayment plans and interest payments.
+For students that had borrowed money for school as a part of Canada Student Loans or Canada Apprentice Loans, normally there were repayment plans and interest payments to be made.

-With this new measure, the loan repayments and interest are automatically suspended until September 30, 2020.
+With this new measure, the loan repayments and interest were automatically suspended until September 30, 2020.

-- Federal portion of the student loan, unless issued by NL, NB, ON, SK or BC, then it applies to both federal and provincial portion of the loan
+- The Federal portion of the student loan, unless issued by NL, NB, ON, SK or BC, then it applied to both federal and provincial portion of the loan.

-- If in the “non-repayment” period, federal loans are already interest-free; provincial loans that normally are not, for ON, NB, and SK, will be interest-free for March 30 to September 30, 2020
+- If in the “non-repayment” period, federal loans that were already interest-free, and provincial loans that normally were not, (ON, NB, and SK), would be interest-free for March 30 to September 30, 2020.